20% Off your first consulting service!

 5.5 Square Threads

-5.6 Pipe Threads (NPT/BSP)
+5.6 Pipe Threads

 5.7 Trapezoidal Threads

-• Used in: European machinery
+• They are used in European machinery

 These are similar to Acme threads but follow metric sizing.